NigelZh98/IS218MidProject/readme.md

-# My Midterm project
+# Midterm project by Next JS

-## Install Instruction

-1. Git Clone
-2. Run: npm install